QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lake_model.rst

 Fiscal Policy Code
 -----------------------

-We will make use of (with some tweaks) the code we wrote in the :doc:`McCall model lecture <mccall_model>`, embedded below for convenience
+We will make use of (with some tweaks) the code we wrote in the :doc:`McCall model lecture <../dynamic_programming/mccall_model>`, embedded below for convenience

 .. code-block:: julia